 Several faculty members were also in attendance at the meeting, including Assistant Professor of African American Studies Khalil Johnson.
-In an interview with The Argus, he spoke to the importance of student activism on campus.
+Johnson spoke to the importance of student activism on campus.

 “One could argue that we have the most diverse new hires in Wesleyan’s history because of student activism,” he said.
 “I think that in the national debate over safe spaces…that debate is a red herring that distracts from the real issue at hand.
 Places like Wesleyan—like my alma mater, the University of Georgia, like Lewis and Clark College in Portland, Oregon—have been historically kept safe for white heterosexual men for over a hundred years.
 Now, students who don’t fit into those categories are trying to make it their own space, too, and not just be included among a majority white population.”

 Nila Ravi ’18, the vice president of the Wesleyan Student Assembly (the WSA), was impressed by the size and stamina of the town hall, which was organized by Yael Horowitz ’17 in collaboration with student organizers from many campus communities.